-Although there are many global issues I could write about that are very prevalent in the world today like ISIS being terrible or dudes not wanting to be dudes anymore.
-I’ll instead talk about an issue that may seem minor, but can result in cataclysmic effects on the church.
+Although there are many global issues I could write about that are very prevalent in the world today, today I would like to talk about an issue that may seem minor, but can result in cataclysmic effects in Christianity.
 The issue I want to talk about is legalism.
-Yep, that one thing we all do that hurts all of us and is really dumb.
 Since legalism is too large of a topic on its own, I am going to narrow down my discussion to two things: movies and music.

 This post was inspired by a couple things and experiences from the past.
-Namely this letter written by John Givez to Christian Hip Hop (read here: http://www.rapzilla.com/rz/news/38-backstage/11361-john-givez-pens-open-letter-to-christian-hip-hop) and a conversation I had with my friend who I will refer to as M because that’s the name of 007’s boss who also happens to be Ralph Fiennes who is a beautiful man.
+Namely an open letter written by John Givez to Christian Hip Hop that was posted by Rapzilla (2) and a conversation I had with my good friend Jeremiah.
 In John Givez’ open letter to CHH, he touches on the stigma that is attached to him because everyone considers him to be so edgy that he has lost his spiritual edge, so to speak.
-That the way he operates and lives his life is not like the typical white, suburban, Evangelical-Christian who wears polos, khakis, sandals, and only listens to Hillsong.
-You know, the typical generalization and stereotype of every Christian ever that is utterly untrue.
-Take me for instance, the guy that looks like the 99 cent version of Leonardo Dicaprio and wears basketball shorts with t-shirts everyday that evoke the thought processes of an 8 year old boy-child.
+That the way he operates and lives his life is not like the typical white, suburban, Evangelical-Christian.
+You know, that typical generalization and stereotype of every Christian in America.
+Take me for instance: the guy that looks like the 99 cent version of Leonardo Dicaprio, but who also always looks like he either just got back from the gym or is about to go to one.

-Yet as Christians, we project these misconceptions of what a Christian should look, talk, act, or even for the really legalistic people, smell like which is most likely a burnt incense type of aroma.
-I don’t know, but there is some lonely person out there that has specific regulations as to how a Christian should smell.
-Anyways, the legalizers and their squad decided to call out John Givez for the way he lives his life and the way he goes about impacting the culture.
-So John Givez pulled a Martin Luther and wrote a letter to answer his skeptics.
-Then after reading the letter, I talked to my friend M about legalism which led to a discussion on movies and music.
+Yet as Christians, we project these misconceptions of what a Christian should look, talk, and act like.
+These legalistic type and their keyboard warriors decided to call out John Givez for the way he lives his life and the way he goes about impacting the culture.
+So John Givez wrote a response letter to answer his skeptics.
+Then after reading the letter, I talked to my friend Jeremiah about legalism which led to a discussion on movies and music.

-Paul the Apostle wrote about this issue in Romans Chapter 14 using an analogy about food and I’ll just end with this chapter keeping in mind that despite how I may think about this topic, God’s Word is ultimately the determining factor as to how to approach this controversial subject.
-So in other words, I could continue to discuss and try providing answers, but really I cannot truly say why I have certain standards for these two different medias.
+Paul the Apostle wrote about legalism in two different places: Colossians 2:16-23 and Romans chapter 14.
+In the end, I could continue to discuss and try providing answers, but really I cannot truly say why I have certain standards for these two different mediums of entertainment.
 I will need to investigate and understand what pulls me away from God and draw borders accordingly on my own.
-That’s something that I would urge everyone reading this to do is to establish boundaries that you are comfortable staying in while at the same time not tampering your spiritual state.
-One way you could go about this is by studying Romans 14 and understanding what hinders you or what doesn’t hinder you as a Christian.
+One way you could go about finding safe boundaries for yourself is by studying these two passages in the Bible and understanding what hinders you or what doesn’t hinder you as a Christian.
 Like always, I hope this helps you if this is something that you struggle with in your life.
-Jesus bless and Godspeed!
+With that, Godspeed and Jesus bless!